JuliaCI/Coverage.jl/README.md

 ```
 - julia --code-coverage test/runtests.jl
-- julia -e 'Pkg.add("Coverage"); using Coverage; Coveralls.submit(Coveralls.process_folder())'
+- julia -e 'cd(Pkg.dir("MyPackage")); Pkg.add("Coverage"); using Coverage; Coveralls.submit(Coveralls.process_folder())'
 ```

 * The first line says to run the tests with the code-coverage option enabled.
 * The second line downloads this package, collects the per-file coverage data, then bundles it up and submits to Coveralls.
 It assumes that the working directory is the package directory.

-If this isn't the case, you might want to stick a `cd(Pkg.dir("MyPackage"))` in there.
-Pull Requests welcome for a better setup.
+Note: something is screwy somewhere in the interaction between HttpParser.jl and Coveralls.io when it comes to UTF8 strings.
+As a result, only ASCII characters will appear in the Coveralls.io listings.